Illusions (Michale Graves album)

 Illusions is the third solo album by former Misfits vocalist Michale Graves.
-It is a collaborative album between Graves and Damien Echols featuring written content and backing vocals from Echols.
+It is a collaborative album which Graves co-wrote with Damien Echols, who at the time was on death row.
 Echols was one of the West Memphis Three.
 The album was produced in part due to an early example of a successful crowdfunding campaign, and the contributors' names are printed inside the CD booklet.